-During his administration, he attempted to focus mainly on group retention and fundraising in order to ensure a successful future for the newly created subordinate chapter.
-When the chapter was first founded in December of 2011, it had 7 members total and increased to 20+ by the end of his term.
+During his administration, he attempted to focus mainly on group retention and fundraising in order to ensure a successful future for the newly created subordinate chapter at the time.
+When the chapter was first founded in December of 2011, it had 7 members total and increased to nearly 30 by the end of his one semester term.

 Upon conclusion of his presidency, Mr. Hernandez was named President Emeritus for his exemplary leadership and service to the fraternity and Kansas State as a whole by Kappa Sigma Upsilon.
 He was also awarded the "Outstanding Leadership Award" and the "Outstanding Senior Award" by the membership.

-Aside from his service as Chapter President of KSU ACJA, he also served as President of the Criminology Club, as an Associate Justice of the Student Tribunal, Chairman of the SGA Elections Review Committee (last one in its history), as a Judge for the KSU Parking Citations Appeals Board, as a voting member for students who had to be reviewed by the University in the Undergraduate Grievance Board and the KSU Panel for the Policy Prohibiting Sexual Violence, among other university wide committees.
+Aside from his service as Chapter President of KSU ACJA, he also served as President of the Criminology Club, as an Associate Justice of the Student Tribunal, Chairman of the SGA Elections Review Committee (last one in its history), as a Judge for the KSU Parking Citations Appeals Board, as a voting member of the Undergraduate Grievance Board; the KSU Panel for the Policy Prohibiting Sexual Violence, among other university wide committees.

-He graduated in May 2012 with a Bachelor of Arts degree in Criminology with a minor in American Ethnic Studies and Political Science.
+He graduated in May 2012 with a Bachelor of Arts degree in Criminology with two minors in American Ethnic Studies and Political Science.
 He plans to attend law school and specialize in immigration policy, wills/contracts, and family law.
 He would like to eventually serve in public office.